egozen-garage/backpack-of-wings.com/README.md

 This is the official repository for the project "Backpack of Wings" within the exhibition context of Driving the Human

 ## DRIVING THE HUMAN
-is a cooperation between Forecast/Skills e.V., HfG, ZKM, acatech
+...is a cooperation between Forecast/Skills e.V., HfG, ZKM, acatech

 Supported by: Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) based on a decision of the German Bundestag

-ist eine Kooperation von/is a cooperation between Forecast/Skills e.V., HfG, ZKM, acatech
+...ist eine Kooperation von/is a cooperation between Forecast/Skills e.V., HfG, ZKM, acatech

 gefördert durch: Bundesministerium für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz (BMUV) aufgrund eines Beschlusses des Deutschen Bundestages